Autodidac/AlmondAI/README.md

 # AlmondAI

-**AlmondAI** is a modular C++23 self-propagating creation engine engineered to spawn and wire up games, tools, and service bots that remain in lock-step with an embedded, AI-augmented co-processor.
+**AlmondAI** is a self-evolving C++23 AI engine runtime engineered to spawn and wire up games, tools, and service bots that remain in lock-step with an embedded, AI-augmented co-processor.
 The codebase—actively migrating from its previous C++20 heritage toward full C++26 compliance—treats language-model reasoning as a first-class runtime dependency.
 The runtime studies its own sources, composes fresh injectors, and clones working subsystems into new targets while it siphons curated telemetry, external LLM transcripts, and